What is a Free Trade Area?

 What are Free Trade Agreements?

-Free trade agreements are entered into by two or more countries who want to seal the economic cooperation among themselves and agree on each other’s terms of trading.
+Free trade agreements are entered into by two or more countries who want to seal the economic cooperation among themselves and agree on the terms of trading.
 In the agreement, member countries specifically identify the duties and tariffs that are to be imposed on member countries when it comes to imports and exports.

 The key terms of free trade agreements and free trade areas include: